Fuzzy Face Rescue

 Donation

-Adoptable pets at Fuzzy Face Rescue
+Adoptable Pets at Fuzzy Face Rescue

-This rescue doesn’t have any adoptable pets right now – check out adoptable pets nearby or start a custom pet search below.
+This shelter doesn't have any adoptable pets right now - check out adoptable pets nearby or start a custom pet search below.

-Photo of Scrappy
+Photo of Gabriel

 Lyme, CT

-Photo of Annabelle
+Photo of Kate

 Female, Young